UniversalDependencies/docs/infrastructure/how_to_add_language.md

   * Repository renamed from UD_Czech to UD_Czech-PDT.</pre>
 8. Commit and push the changes.
 This should also trigger an automatic re-validation of the treebank under the new name.
     Check the online validation report.
-Since we registered the name change above in `releases.json`, the treebank should be still reported as CURRENT, it should not be recategorized as SAPLING.
+Since we registered the name change above in `releases.json`, the treebank should be still reported as CURRENT, it should not be recategorized as SAPLING (unless we are renaming a treebank that is still a SAPLING, of course).
 9. If there are other places where you maintain local clones of UD repositories (e.g., one is your laptop and the other is your university network), go to each of them, do a new git clone ; git checkout dev ; rm old clone.
 10. Finally, we want to regenerate the title page of Universal Dependencies.